IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/The library - Module design.md

   > For example, the input parameter of the Key Vault module which maps to the `name` resource property should be just `name` and not `keyVaultName`.
 The rationale is that the consumers know that the name is for the Key Vault if they deploy its module.
 - If a property value allows a single value only, there is no need to introduce a parameter for it.
 Instead it can be hardcoded into the deployment.
   > For example, the name of a Blob Container Immutability Policy resource can only be `default`.
 Hence we can implement its name property directly as `name: 'default'`.
-- If a property value allows a single value only, but the value is used in more than uno place, a variable should be introduced to be leveraged in the multiple occurrences.
+- If a property value allows a single value only, but the value is used in more than one place, a variable should be introduced to be leveraged in the multiple occurrences.
   > For example, in cases where the resource name can be hardcoded and the resource supports diagnostic settings, also the default value for the diagnostic settings name `"<resourceName>-diagnosticSettings"` is affected.
 In those cases, we recommend to introduce an additional variable `'var name = '<theHardcodedValue>'`' (e.g., `var name = 'default'`) to be used both in the main resource's name (e.g., `'name: name'`), as well as the diagnostic settings name: `'name: !empty(diagnosticSettingsName) ? diagnosticSettingsName : '${name}-diagnosticSettings'`'.

 ## Variables